SamamaKarim092/Project-Sign-up-Form/README.md

 2. The use of requird , min , max in term of length of of username.
 3. I got better in use of Flexbox.
 4. Putting image on to the image.
-5. The Use of personal Font.
+5. The use of personal made Font.